Historicizing. Forms, Practices, Significance

 Language Requirements: Very good reading ability and good listening capacity in German.
 Presentation and discussion of papers can be either in German or English.

-Application: CV and project description (2 pages), to be sent electronically by May 31, 2019 to firstname.lastname@example.org, notifications will be made by the end of June 2019.
+Application: CV and project description (2 pages), to be sent electronically by June 30, 2019 to email@example.com, notifications will be made by mid-July 2019.